640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-This test determines whether you have tuberculosis (TB), a highly contagious bacterial infection.
-It can be done on a sample of sputum, the mucus you cough up from your lungs; urine; cerebrospinal fluid (CSF); or tissue.
+This test finds out if you have tuberculosis (TB), a highly contagious bacterial infection spread through the air.
+The test can be done on a sample of sputum, the mucus you cough up from your lungs, or it can be done on urine, cerebrospinal fluid (CSF), blood, or tissue.
 This test is also done to monitor TB treatment.

-You may need this test if screening tests for TB (skin tests or whole blood tests) are positive.
-A culture test is needed to confirm a TB diagnosis.
+You may need this test if screening tests for TB (skin tests or blood tests) are positive.
+A culture test or other diagnostic test is needed to find out if you have active TB or inactive (latent) TB.

-Tuberculin skin test or a TB whole blood test to find out whether you have inactive TB or TB disease.
+Tuberculin skin test or a TB whole blood test to find out whether you have been exposed to TB.
 These tests are typically done first.
-If the results are positive, you will then have an acid-fast bacilli smear and a tuberculosis culture.
+But they cannot tell whether you have active or latent TB.
+If the results are positive, you may have an acid-fast bacilli smear and a tuberculosis culture.

 Acid-fast bacilli smear of your sputum.
 In this test, the sputum sample is stained with a special type of material to check for acid-fast bacteria.